#Youth4OurDataFuture

 Amplifying youth voices for a more equitable data economy

-We spoke with young people in all corners of the world about their vision for a more equitable data future.
+We spoke with young people in all corners of the world about how data and digital technologies are governed.
+Through a series of interviews, 19 young people shared their insights on what an equitable data future looks like.

 This is what they said.